A History of Innovation

 Center for RNA Biology : From Genome to Therapeutics.
 The UR is home to one of the strongest groups of RNA biologists in the nation, who are conducting interdisciplinary research into the function, structure, and processing of RNA.
 The focus of the center includes studies on RNA molecules as both therapeutic targets and therapeutic molecules; recent advances include the successful reversal of the symptoms of myotonic muscular dystrophy in mice by eliminating a buildup of toxic RNA in muscle cells.

-Clinical and Translational Sciences Institute (CTSI).
+University of Rochester Clinical & Translational Sciences Institute (UR CTSI).
 The UR was one of the first 12 institutions in the nation to establish an NIH-funded CTSI, and is a founding member of the national CTSA consortium.
 The Institute is building the foundation to assist researchers at the UR and across Upstate New York to produce innovative technology and methods that more efficiently and more quickly advance treatments to patients and communities.

 Health Sciences Center for Computational Innovation.
 The HSCCI is a unique collaboration between UR, IBM and New York State, which seeks to establish UR as a world-class center for the advancement of health-related research supported by high-performance computational (HPC) resources.
 The center is home to IBM's next generation supercomputer – the Blue Gene/Q – and is one of the 5 most powerful university-based supercomputing sites in the nation.